 This video below shows how adding a few beads can turn a simple weave made using only the plain weave and a few rya knots into an elegant wall hanging.

-How to Make a Macramé Wall Hanging
+7 Make A Macramé Wall Hanging

 The origin of the word macramé is not exactly clear.
 Some think it comes from the 13th-century Arabic weaver’s word “migramah” meaning fringe.
 While others think it comes from the Turkish “makrama”.